 (k) Changes in accounting policies

-The IASB has issued a number of amendments to IFRSs and one new Interpretation that are first effective for the current accounting period of the company.
-Of these, the following developments are relevant to the company's financial statements:-
+The IASB has issued a number of amendments to IFRSs that are first effective for the current accounting period of the company.
+Of these, none of the developments are relevant to the company's financial statements.